Agent Skills: Debugging

 0.1 Establish Clean Baseline

-Before ANY investigation, you MUST have a known-good reference state.
+Before ANY investigation, establish a known-good reference state.

 BASELINE CHECKLIST: